Jan 14 2018

 I also explained that colleagues had posted Left WingI played on the common misconception among academics that people in the military are automatically conservative. items on their doors for more than a year.
 I asked how this would make the ROTC officer candidates feel when they came to visit me during my office hours.

-And I explained that if the university wanted to censure me, it had the right to do so because the first amendment applies only to laws of the government, not private companies such as Northeastern.
+And I explained that if the university wanted to censure me, it had the right to do so because the first amendment applies only to governments (local, state, or federal), not private companies such as Northeastern.

 (I was surprised that this came as a surprise to the administrator.)